 The Memory Series draws on the dense carved textures of the organic and geometric designs and hieroglyphs found in ancient works of art.
 Utilizing contemporary imagery mined from commercial ceramic molds often employed in the decorative arts, I recontextualizes this imagery to suggest a vocabulary that is both familiar and mysterious.
 Melting into one another, these images suggest a dreamlike state in which images, like ideas and emotions, come in and out of focus.
 Embedded in this series are a group of pieces I have titled Biographies.
 In this work I consider, more specifically, the individual.
 In these pieces, I imagine who these individuals are and what events, concerns, experiences, and memories may have shaped them.
 In addition I have utilized these molds in what I call the Weapons series.
-Here I incorporate the molds on weapons to reflect on violence and those who are impacted by it.
+In these works I incorporate images of men, women and children on particular weapons.
+In doing so I am attempting to reflect more deeply on violence and those for whom it has the greatest impact.

 Influenced by pre-Columbian Olmec heads, the Bust Series explores the possibilities of portraiture.
 While portraiture traditionally documents the individual characteristics of a sitter, in this work I explore collective, or universal, identity.
 Depicted without features, these heads and bodies suggest diverse psychological states in a deeply compelling way.
 To achieve this, I employ a wide range of surface textures and colors